0x1eef/trip.rb/README.md

 ### Analysis

-#### Count requires
+#### Require count

 The `Trip#to_a` method can perform a trace from start to finish, and then return an array of `Trip::Event` objects.
-The following example returns the number of files that Pry v0.14.1 requires, including duplicate calls to require, and without any plugins in the mix.
+The following example returns the number of files that Pry v0.14.1 requires, including duplicate calls to require, and without any plugins being used.

 When we exclude `require "pry"` from the count, the number is 168 rather than 169: